 In this story, Rūmī depicts the purgatory function of love and interprets God’s wrathful attributes as love.

-This blog is a modified version of my Pecha Kucha presentation at Rūmī symposium at the Royal Netherlands Academy of Arts and Sciences (KNAW), 20 December.
+This blog is a modified version of my Pecha Kucha presentation at the Rūmī symposium at the Royal Netherlands Academy of Arts and Sciences (KNAW), 20 December.

 Sources Consulted